The Slow Death of the Internet Cookie - Slashdot

 Whether the cookie stores the raw data or a session ID matters little.
 It's common practice for each adtech provider to establish a long-lived session for each viewer who visits a site that uses that adtech provider.
 Viewing a single document might cause several dozen sessions to be automatically established, one for each adtech provider.

-Justifying Firefox (Score:4, Interesting)
+Justifying Firefox (Score:5, Interesting)

 Re: (Score:2)